 Building the Capacity of Community-Based Organizations

+The Pinkerton Undergraduate Fellowship is a 15 month program combining service and scholarship for John Jay College undergraduate students interested in careers in youth justice and direct service.
 Students are selected based on their academic achievements, professional experience, and commitment to youth justice.
 Fellows receive a stipend of up to $12,750 for their 15-month commitment.
 Cohorts begin each June.